geek/website/designs/blog/2013/06-making-an-api-happy-with-hapi.md

             name: 'Banjo'
         }
     ];

+## Composing the server

+The plugin can now be added to a server using a `config.json` file.
+Create a `config.json` file outside of the plugin directory in a new directory you plan to run the server.
+Add the following contents to `config.json`

+    {
+        "servers": [
+            {
+                "host": "0.0.0.0",
+                "port": 8080,
+                "options": {
+                    "labels": ["http", "api"]
+                }
+            }
+        ],
+        "plugins": {
+            "products": {}
+        }
+    }

+Next run `npm link` within the products folder and then run `npm link products` inside the folder where the `config.json` exists.
+After this you will want to also run `npm install -g hapi` to install hapi.

 ## Running the server

-Go ahead and run `npm start` or `node server.js` to start the server.
-Now you can navigate to <http://localhost:8080/docs> to see the documentation for the routes.
+Start the hapi server using the following command:

+    hapi -c config.json

 To see a list of the products navigate to
 <http://locahost:8080/products>.
 Below is a screenshot of what the response
 looks like.